angelasong/ConstCache/README.md

 ####Design idea

 1. Make an optimizer extension for PHP by C language
 2. The API is same as memcache.
-3. The storage granularity is small.
-For example, the 'key' is a record of certain table.
-4. It uses the way of sharing memory to store data.
+3. It uses the way of sharing memory to store data.
-5. In order to being beneficial to performance optimize, the data will never be deleted (can be full scale clearance)
+4. In order to being beneficial to performance optimize, the data will never be deleted (can be clear all)

 ####Configuration